tezedge/tezedge-docs/contents/tezedge/mempool.md

 This test is similar to the one we described in our previous article.
 The difference is that now we can demonstrate the injection of the first block and an operation into the TezEdge node.

-**1.**First, we run two nodes; the TezEdge node (_[tezedge-node-sandbox-run](https://github.com/simplestaking/tezedge/blob/master/.drone.yml#L119)_) and the OCaml node(_[ocaml-node-sandbox-run](https://github.com/simplestaking/tezedge/blob/master/.drone.yml#L146)_) , both are run in sandbox mode.
+**1.** First, we run two nodes; the TezEdge node (_[tezedge-node-sandbox-run](https://github.com/simplestaking/tezedge/blob/master/.drone.yml#L119)_) and the OCaml node(_[ocaml-node-sandbox-run](https://github.com/simplestaking/tezedge/blob/master/.drone.yml#L146)_) , both are run in sandbox mode.
 This is done in the first four steps in the CI pipeline.
-After each run step there is a so-called _wait-for _step which ensures that the pipeline is held until each node has started successfully.
+After each run step there is a so-called *wait-for* step which ensures that the pipeline is held until each node has started successfully.

 **2.** Using the Tezos-admin-client, we create a connection between the two nodes.
 You can see this in the_[ connect-ocaml-and-rust step](https://github.com/simplestaking/tezedge/blob/master/.drone.yml#L167)_

-**3. **In the[ next step](https://github.com/simplestaking/tezedge/blob/master/.drone.yml#L180), we prepare the tezos-client.
+**3.** In the[ next step](https://github.com/simplestaking/tezedge/blob/master/.drone.yml#L180), we prepare the tezos-client.
 This means including the accounts used in the protocol activation and the transfer operation.
 Then, using the Tezos-client, we activate a protocol inside the TezEdge node, thus creating the first block.
 This is a distinct block that contains a block header and the field “content” in which there are subfields such as “command”, “hash”, “fitness” and “protocol_parameters”.

 ![Image](../../static/images/screengrab3.gif)

 [http://ci.tezedge.com/simplestaking/tezedge/955/2/6](http://ci.tezedge.com/simplestaking/tezedge/955/2/6)

-In step[ wait-for-sync-on-level-1](https://github.com/simplestaking/tezedge/blob/master/.drone.yml#L193)_ _we wait until the OCaml node synchronizes with the TezEdge node which has the newly injected block on level 1.
+During the step [*wait-for-sync-on-level-1*](https://github.com/simplestaking/tezedge/blob/master/.drone.yml#L193), we wait until the OCaml node synchronizes with the TezEdge node which has the newly injected block on level 1.

 **4.** The next step is a check to ensure that both nodes have an empty mempool.
 We call each node with the pending_operations RPC and compare the return values.
 We want both return values to be empty, which means their mempools are empty.